-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 FLORIDA DEPARTMENT OF LAW ENFORCEMENT

-- The Florida Department of Law Enforcement (FDLE) continues to monitor protests held across the nation in relation to COVID-19 stay-at-home orders for threats or violence.
+- FDLE continues to monitor protests held across the nation in relation to COVID-19 stay-at-home orders for threats or violence.

 - FDLE continues to work with the Florida Police Chiefs Association and the Florida Sheriffs Association to monitor law enforcement staffing impacts and staffing needs due to COVID-19.